FreeSlave/halflife-featureful/documentation/content/docs/configuration/player-templates.md

 An [entity template]({{< ref "entity-templates" >}}) for the player.
 Note that only a portion of entity template parameters is applicable to the player:

 * `"blood"` - allows to set a blood color.
+* `"own_visual"` - allows to set the player model.
+Makes sense only if you want to show the player on camera.
+Note that in developer mode the client's multiplayer model is always used instead.
 * `"soundscripts"` - allows to redefine [player soundscripts]({{< ref "player/#soundscripts" >}}).

 ### hud_color